 Plan, Prevent, and Protect

 Does the title sound familiar?
 It should, as Plan, Prevent, and Protect is OSHA’s motto introduced in 2010 when OSHA marked 40 years of increased health and safety for the American worker.
-According to Dr David Michaels, the OSHA chief at that time, the motto was aligned to OSHA’s new agenda to encourage employers to identify the possible hazards their employees could face and plan for preventing them, reducing its probability of materializing, and in case of a hazard occurring, having a comprehensive plan for protecting employees (Kilbourne, 2010).
+According to Dr. David Michaels, the OSHA chief at that time, the motto was aligned to OSHA’s new agenda to encourage employers to identify the possible hazards their employees could face and plan for preventing them, reducing their probability of materializing, and in case of a hazard occurring, having a comprehensive plan for protecting employees (Kilbourne, 2010).
 This was a breakthrough change that OSHA implemented in how employers viewed occupational health and safety measures and actions for which they were responsible.
 Traditionally, employers would wait for an OSHA inspection before enacting any hazard preventive measures for the future.
 However, by this move, OSHA firmly announced each organization to plan for hazards, while searching for effective preventive measures, and in instances when hazards cannot be prevented (think COVID-19 pandemic here) have in place comprehensive protection plans for employee health and safety.

 A little bit about OSHA